-- No half cropped images (yes, I’m talking about that pic where you looked nice and tan from vacation but your significant other is taking up half the space).
+- No half cropped images (yes, I’m talking about that pic where you looked nice and tan from vacation but your significant other or bestie is taking up half the space).

 - Yes to taking a moment to touch up your makeup & hair, throw on a favorite accessory or add a jacket to your outfit.
 Remember – be professional, but stay true to who you are.

 Don’t have a headshot you love?
-We’re in the iPhone age, so find a well-lit area and have a friend or colleague snap a few pictures.
-As long as it’s clear, clean and current, you’ll be good to go.
+I’m sure your phone takes a quality picture, so find a well-lit area and have a friend or colleague snap a few pictures.
+If it’s clear, clean and current, you’ll be good to go.
 Remember to ask your friend if they would like you to reciprocate.

 2. Maximize the opportunity for personality.